xpqz/dyalog-docs/windows-ui-guide/docs/the-session-window.md

 ![session docking 7](img/session-docking-7.png)

 [^1]: In a Windows shortcut to an application,  the Run: state may be one of "Normal window", "Minimised" and "Maximised".
 There are other states which can be set when a process is spawned.
-If the Run: state is Normal or Default, Dyalog APL will use the settings in the current session file to determine the state and size of the session on startup; for all other states (including Maximised and Minimised) these states will be used, superceding the settings in the current session file.
+If the Run: state is Normal or Default, Dyalog will use the settings in the current session file to determine the state and size of the session on startup; for all other states (including Maximised and Minimised) these states will be used, superceding the settings in the current session file.